pingcap/docs/sql/bit-functions-and-operators.md

 # Bit Functions and Operators

-For bit functions and operators, TiDB behaves similarly as MySQL.
+In TiDB, the usage of bit functions and operators are similar to MySQL.
 See [Bit Functions and Operators](https://dev.mysql.com/doc/refman/5.7/en/bit-functions.html).

 **Bit Functions and Operators**